What is raw honey?

 Help for digestive issues

-Studies show that Honey can boost healing time and reduce infection.
-Keep in mind that the honey used in hospital settings is medical grade, meaning it’s inspected and sterile.
-It’s not a good idea to treat cuts with honey you buy from a store.
+Studies have shown that honey can speed healing and reduce infection.
+Remember that the honey used in hospitals is of medical quality, therefore it is tested and sterile.
+It is not a good idea to treat cuts with honey bought at the store.

 Soothe a sore throat

-It also works as a cough suppressant.
-Research has suggested that honey is as effective as dextromethorphan, a common ingredient in over-the-counter cough medication.
-Just take one or two teaspoonfuls, straight.
+It also functions as a cough suppressant.
+According to research, honey is dextromethorphan Which is a common ingredient of over-the-counter cough medicines Use one or two teaspoons straight.